camptocamp/build-debian-cloud/README.rst

 * EBS volume is automatically created, mounted, formatted, unmounted, "snapshotted" and deleted
 * AMI is automatically registered with the right kernels for the current region of the host machine
 * Can create both 32-bit and 64-bit AMIs
-* Custom script inclusion supported to keep the bootstrapping process automated
+* Plugin system to keep the bootstrapping process automated
 * Custom packages
 * The process is divided into simple task based scripts
 * Bootstrapping server mirror depends on AWS region